 STL Saint Louis, MO

 STO Stockton, CA

-Following the symbol is the time when the train is scheduled through Clovis (C), Gallup (G), Flagstaff (F) and Barstow (B) in military time, so 1300 is 1 PM.
-Following the scheduled time will be a indication of how often that symbol was observed over a 20 day period and the power configurations.
+Following the symbol is the rough schedule time when the train is scheduled through Clovis (C), Gallup (G), Flagstaff (F) and Barstow (B) in military time, so 1300 is 1 PM.
+Following the scheduled time will be an indication of how often that symbol was observed over a 20 day period and the power configurations.
 For example 11/20 3 units 6x 2 units 4x 4 units 1x means that the train was seen and logged 11 times during the 20 day period.
 It had 3 units 6 times, 2 units 4 times and 4 units once.
 Delays tend to accumulate and the westbound Q trains always seem to be running late.
 The further east the originating terminal is the greater the chance for delays.
 But all is not lost.
 Trains originating at Clovis varied from 3 hours late to 2 and a half hours early for the QCLOLAC and the QCLORIC varied from 18 hours late to over 24 hours ahead.
 The QCLORIC is generally running ahead of schedule.

 QALTLAC1 C 1700, G 0500, F 1201, B 0001 It averaged 58 JB Hunt, 17 Schneider, 24 Swift, 9 CH Robinson, 1 CSX, 4 Matson 53, some UPS boxes, plain white vans, ABF, and other trucking company vans.
 Marine containers were generally toward the front and varied from 5 to 90 with the average at 34 per train.
 On average 22 domestic 53 ft containers were placed on 40ft marine containers.
 Toward the rear may be a few spine cars.
 Generally these may have a few truck trailers and some JB Hunt containers.
 The average train was 74-0:5316T 7008ft with a 0.76 tons per linear foot ratio and usually had 3 units.